Helpers

 compositions.
 When you want to restrict any function of any arity to a simple

 binary function.
-Just pass your function to binary
+Just pass your function to binary and you will get back a

 curried, binary function that will only apply (2) arguments to the inner